 (e) The source shall keep a record describing changes made at the source that result in emissions of a regulated air pollutant subject to an applicable requirement, but not otherwise regulated under the permit, and emissions resulting from those changes (Title 129, Chapter 15, Section 007.02D).

-(f) Upon review of a notice submitted in accordance with Condition II.(L)(2)(b), the NDEE may require a source to apply for an operating permit if the change does not meet the requirements of Condition II.(L)(2) (Title 129, Chapter 15, Section 007.02E)
+(f) Upon review of a notice submitted in accordance with Condition II.(L)(2)(b), the NDEE may require a source to apply for an operating permit if the change does not meet the requirements of Condition II.(L)(2) (Title 129, Chapter 15, Section 007.02E).

 (3) Testing requirements: